We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Learn more on the AITSL websiteI have a teaching degree from another country, and I want to teach in Australia.
 Can I apply?

-If you already have a teaching degree from another country and wish to teach in Australia, you may be interested in the information on the Australian Institute for Teaching and School Leadership (AITSL) website.
+If you already have a teaching degree from another country and wish to teach in Australia, you may be interested in the information on the AITSL website.

-If you are not able to have your overseas qualification recognised and need to undertake an accredited teaching degree to be able to teach in Australia, you may be eligible to apply if you meet all other eligibility criteria.
+If you are not able to have your overseas qualification recognised and need to undertake an accredited teaching degree to be able to teach in Australia, you may be eligible to apply for a Commonwealth Teaching Scholarship if you meet all other eligibility criteria.

 Can I provide academic evidence from an international school or institution in my application?